Biometric Identification: The Good and The Bad

 - Not hack-proof

 - If compromised, it can’t be changed like a password

 First, as much as it would be nice to believe the opposite, biometrics are not hack-proof.
 There have already been instances of hackers beating biometric authentication measures.
 Most notably, a German hacker who used high-resolution photos of the German Minister of Defense’s finger in order to outsmart fingerprint authentication technology.
 Hackers also used pictures from Facebook to beat facial recognition technology.

 When security measures get smarter, hackers don’t tend to give up.
 They get smarter, too, and these advanced strategies can target high-profile employees of high-profile organizations.

 Second, if a person has their biometric information compromised, it can’t be changed, as a password can.
 These traits are permanently part of a person, for better or – in this case – for worse.

 Third, and most frighteningly, there is a stark difference between a security measure where biometric information is stored solely on a user’s device and a security measure where a central database stores biometric data.
 Over five million fingerprints have already been stolen from a US government database.
 As more organizations get into the biometric identification security game, there will be an ever-increasing number of these databases at risk of being breached.

 As mentioned above, once a hacker steals biometric information, it cannot be changed.
-In a future where biometric information will verify bank accounts and home security systems and any number of things in our smart world, this could lead to a very insecure future.
+In a future where biometric information will verify bank accounts, home security systems, and any number of things in our smart world, this could lead to a very insecure future.

 Where It Isn’t Even Relevant